Claim: During the 2008 presidential campaign, Sarah Palin said: "I can see Russia from my house."

 Henceforth, invocations of Sarah Palin frequently employed the line "I can see Russia from my house," rather than the words she actually spoke, "You can actually see Russia from land here in Alaska."

-As to the question of whether one can actually see Russia from Alaska, Governor Palin was correct: such a view is possible from more than one place in Alaska.
+As to the question of whether one can actually see Russia from Alaska, Governor Palin was correct: such a view is possible from more than one site in that state.
 A Slate article on the topic noted that:

 In the middle of the Bering Strait are two small, sparsely populated islands: Big Diomede, which sits in Russian territory, and Little Diomede, which is part of the United States.
 At their closest, these two islands are a little less than two and a half miles apart, which means that, on a clear day, you can definitely see one from the other.